 - All cancellations must be received by email.

-- Payment instructions are listed at the beginning of this page and go through the web site only.
-Credit card and e transfer is available for payment via the online store.
+- Payment instructions are listed at the beginning of this page.
+Credit card and / or e transfer is available for payment via the online store on this website.

 - A signed liability waiver is required by both Dave Hutchison Images & Matt Shannon Photography (one waiver for both), as well as, Coastal Rainforest Safaris & Sea Wolf Adventures.

 VERY IMPORTANT – READ THIS BEFORE YOU BOOK

 To purchase insurance, please email Mike directly at firstname.lastname@example.org or visit http://www.tailwindtravel.ca/ for more information on your insurance needs.
 Another option is BCAA for trip cancellation / trip interruption insurance.
 Insurance does not have to be purchased through Tailwind Travel.